cased/hubproxy/README.md

 ## Overview

-HubProxy is a robust webhook proxy to enhance the reliability and security of GitHub webhook integrations.
-It acts as an intermediary between GitHub and your target services, providing several key benefits:
+HubProxy is a proxy for GitHub webhooks, built for people building with GitHub at scale.
+It fixes a lot of stuff, and makes life easier.

 ### Key Features